raulorteg/ai-maze-python/README.md

 In order to increase the speed its better not to visualize them with Pygame (--display=0).
 Folder _Mazes_ contains 30 mazes generated with this method.

-2. Two automatic Maze solvers for comparison.
+2. Three automatic Maze solvers for comparison.
 * `dfs_pathfinder` uses DFS (Depth First Search) to solve the maze blindly.
 It's inefficient (most of the times runs through the whole maze to find the solution).
 * `bfs_pathfinder` uses DFS (Breadth First Search) to solve the maze blindly.
 It's inefficient (most of the times runs through the whole maze to find the solution).
 * `aStar_pathfinder` uses A* algorithm (its an informed algorithm that takes decissions based on a cost funtion).